TaTooKa/froth/docs/source/index.rst

 Erzählspiel means "narrative game" in German.

-This is a rules-light, universal roleplaying game that follows the ethos of the FKR (Free Kriegsspiel Roleplaying).
+This is a rules-light, universal tabletop roleplaying game that follows the ethos of the FKR (Free Kriegsspiel Roleplaying).

 .. toctree::
    :hidden: